 I would like to start writing with a question that I encounter quite often.
 It is a million-dollar question for millions of women.
-Will my vagina go back to the way it was used after birth?
-The answer is that you might not like it exactly because you are not going to like it.
+Will my vagina go back to the way it was after birth?
+The answer is that you might not like it exactly.
 Not really.
-But it will likely be very close because the vagina is not only the elasticity to expand but also the capacity to retract.
+But it will likely be closer to it’s previous state, because the vagina not only has the elasticity to expand but also the capacity to retract.
 This is why I want to talk about how to restore your vagina after birth.

 I can imagine all the preparations you have made for your offspring.
 Have you made the same preparations for your body?

 The first thing I want to tell you is, it can take anywhere from 12 weeks to a year for your vagina to go back to its pre-birth state, and some things may never be 100% the same again.
 However, there are always solutions in plastic surgery.

 It is normal for a vagina to look wider than it is before.
 Of course!
 While your vagina and vaginal opening typically shrink back down after stretching during vaginal birth, having a big baby, a baby with a big head or several vaginal deliveries could make it less likely to go back 100%.
 Your vagina can feel looser, softer, and more open as well as looking bruised or swollen.

 Solution: Vaginal tightening